basicBot/custom/README.md

 Created by [Yemasthui](https://github.com/Yemasthui) but now maintained by [Benzi](https://github.com/Benzi).

-(You can email me via hi@bnzi.uk or send me a message on [Gitter](https://gitter.im/Benzi) if you have any queries about the bot)
+(You can email me via hi@ebenzi.io or send me a message on [Gitter](https://gitter.im/Benzi) if you have any queries about the bot)

 ---